To the Members of ASI Industries Limited

 Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying standalone statements of ASI Industries limited("the Company") which comprise the Balance Sheet as at March 31 2019 theStatement of Profit and Loss (including Other Income) the Statement of Changes in equityand the Statement of Cash Flows for the year ended on that date and a summary of thesignificant other explanatory information (hereinafter referred to as "the standalonefinancial statements").
+We have audited the Standalone Financial Statements of ASI IndustriesLimited ("the Company") which comprise the Balance Sheet as at March 31 2022the Statement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year then ended and notes tothe Standalone Financial Statements including a summary of significant accountingpolicies and other explanatory information.

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give the information requiredby Companies Act 2013("the Act") in the manner so requiredand give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian Accounting Standards)Rules 2015 as amended("Ind AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at March 31 2022 the loss and total ComprehensiveIncome changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid Standalone Financial Statements give theinformation required by the Companies Act 2013("the Act') in the manner so requiredand give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with Companies (Indian Accounting Standards)Rules 2015 as amended and other accounting principles generally accepted in India of thestate of affairs of the Company as at March 31 2022 the loss and total ComprehensiveIncome changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion

-Company in accordance with the Code of ethics issued by the Institute of Chartered Accountants ofIndia (ICAI) together with the independence requirements that are relevant to our audit of the standalone financial statements under provisions of the Act and theRules made thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the ICAI's Code of Ethics.
-We believe that theaudit evidence we have obtainedis sufficient and appropriate to provide a basis for ouraudit opinion on the standalone financial statements.
+We conducted our audit in accordance with the Standards on Auditing(SAs) specified under section 143(10) of the Act.
+Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theStandalone Financial Statements section of our report.
+We are independent of the Companyin accordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia (ICAI) together with the ethical requirements that are relevant to our audit of theStandalone Financial Statements under the provisions of the Act and the Rules there underand we have fulfilled our other ethical responsibilities in accordance with theserequirements and the Code of Ethics.
+We believe that the audit evidence we have obtainedis sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters